The clinical gap is not in sexology literature -- it is in the exam room

 What media literature tells us about desire, identity, and spectatorship

 Primary media studies literature offers a useful foundation.
-Henry Jenkins’ Confronting the Challenges of Participatory Culture: Media Education for the 21st Century argues that audiences do not passively absorb media, they interpret and recirculate it.
+Henry Jenkins' Confronting the Challenges of Participatory Culture argues that audiences do not passively absorb media; they interpret and recirculate it.
 That matters because a character like Al Bundy survives not as a single text but as a meme-like bundle of cues, jokes, and repetitions.
 When viewers quote him, parody him, or compare him with later depictions of middle-aged men, they are participating in the production of masculinity as a shared cultural object.

 Susan Bayer and others have described how television organizes identity through repetition, not just plot.
 A recurring male character can become a vessel for contradiction, but only within narrow limits.
 In the classic sitcom family, the husband may be frustrated, sexually compromised, or domesticated, yet still safe.
 Ward Cleaver is not eroticized; he is paternal, stable, and morally legible.
 His sexuality is implied only insofar as it supports family order.
 That is anodyne masculinity: not absent, but carefully backgrounded.